2 in custody after police chase in Bucks County ends in Philadelphia

 PHILADELPHIA (WPVI) -- Two people are in custody after a police chase in Bucks County, Pennsylvania ends in Philadelphia on Friday afternoon.

+The workers were rushed to a nearby hospital, last listed in stable condition.

+From there, authorities said Meehan and Blair then fled to nearby Summit Trace and Newtown Bypass.
+Police say the duo again attempted to carjack another driver, blocking them in with no luck.

-The duo then reportedly traveled to the Swan Point development in Middletown where the male suspect got out of the car.
+The suspects then reportedly traveled to the Swan Point development in Middletown where Meehan got out of the car.
 Authorities believe the suspects' vehicle may have become disabled after the pedestrian accident.
-That's when police say a good Samaritan stopped to check on the suspects and is carjacked by the male suspect.
+That's when police say a good Samaritan stopped to check on the suspects and Meehan stole the vehicle.

 The suspects were spotted in the carjacked vehicle driving in Bensalem before fleeing into Philadelphia.